-We power our marketplace with technology-driven products and value-added services that address the entire transaction journey, ranging from pre-inspection scheduling to post-auction services including title transferability verification, payment processing, financing, and transportation, and also assists in facilitating transactions both on and off our marketplace.
-Our comprehensive suite of products and services includes ACV Transportation, ACV Capital, and our Customer Assurance (Go Green), which help create a seamless and frictionless buying and selling experience for our customers.
+We power our marketplace with technology-driven products and value-added services that address the entire transaction journey, ranging from pre-inspection scheduling to post-auction services including title transferability verification, payment processing, financing, and transportation, and facilitate transactions both on and off our marketplace.
+Our comprehensive suite of services includes ACV Transportation, ACV Capital, and our Customer Assurance (Go Green), which help create a seamless and frictionless buying and selling experience for our customers to further enhance our marketplace platform.
 We also provide data services to our customers for use outside of our marketplace.
 Our True360 Reports are used by dealers and commercial partners to provide transparent vehicle information to potential buyers, including dealers as well as consumers.
 Our ACV MAX inventory management system enables dealers to accurately price their wholesale and retail inventory.
-More recently, we introduced ClearCar, an artificial intelligence-powered suite of tools for dealers to build and enhance their trade-in process.
+We also offer ClearCar, an artificial intelligence-powered suite of tools for dealers to build and enhance their trade-in process.
 We believe the data and technology services enabled by our marketplace platform can bring value to the entire automotive industry and transform both wholesale and retail markets.